open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `IsRootSpan()`

-The `IsRootSpan` Converter returns `true` if the span in the corresponding context is root, that means its `parent_span_id` equals to hexadecimal representation of zero.
+The `IsRootSpan` Converter returns `true` if the span in the corresponding context is root, which means its `parent_span_id` is equal to hexadecimal representation of zero.

 The function returns `false` in all other scenarios, including `parent_span_id == ""` or `parent_span_id == nil`.